Skip to content

 4) Listen—for real.

+Angry people get defensive, especially in the face of criticism.
 Don’t forget to listen to what the other side has to say.
-This involves turning off the part of your brain that’s busy formulating a comeback and instead actually hearing their side of the story.
-You don’t have to agree, but you do need to listen.
+This involves turning off the part of your brain that’s busy formulating a comeback and actually hearing their side of the story.
+Maybe your friend is upset over something you said about her because you hit on a sensitive spot you were completely unaware of.

 5) Stand your ground.